 The city itself has so much to do.
 You can do your usual big city activities like going to the cinema, bowling, rollerskating.
 And then there is so much culture hopping to try!
 Chiang Mai has hundreds of temples to visit.
 The most famous – Doi Suthep – is on top of a mountain and is well worth the hike up the many steps to get to the top.

 The wildlife is also incredible.
 Try visiting an ethical elephant sanctuary while you’re there.
 Although they are located a couple of hours outside of the city it is worth a visit to see the beautiful elephants up close.
 (Please do look for ethical sanctuaries.
 Anywhere where you can ride an elephant is NOT recommended).
 We also visited the Siam Insect Zoo and had a great time looking at and holding the exotic creepy crawlies.

 Food in Chiang Mai is delicious and affordable.
 If your kids aren’t keen on spicy food then it’s easy to find milder dishes or western restaurants.
 I recommend families to try mango sticky rice – it is the best I’ve had in the world!
 The mangos in Thailand are so sweet.
 Overall Chiang Mai is a friendly, affordable and beautiful city to visit.
 Get your bags packed!

-Contributed by Suewan Kemp|Follow her on RTW Families and Instagram
+Contributed by Suewan of RTW Families

 Pin it for later!